Frequently Asked Questions

 Is academic support available should my student need it?

-After careful evaluation through classwork and assessments, should a student need additional assistance, our Director of Learning Services would be consulted to meet with the student and parents for an evaluation and to map out a plan of action for student success.
+After careful evaluation through classwork and assessments, should a student need additional assistance, our director of learning services is consulted and will meet with the student and parents/caregivers for an evaluation and to map out a plan of action for student success.

 What math program do you use in the curriculum?

-Rowland Hall uses Bridges for our math curriculum which focuses on deep understanding of mathematical concepts, proficiency of skills while building on the ability to solve complex problems.
+Rowland Hall uses Bridges for our math curriculum, which focuses on deep understanding of mathematical concepts and proficiency of skills, while building on the ability to solve complex problems.

 How much homework can a student expect in the Lower School?

 Rowland Hall believes homework establishes patterns of responsibility and successful study habits.
-The amount of work varies by grade level and by project, but the general rule of thumb is 10 minutes of homework in first grade, increasing by 10 minutes with each grade level and no more than 50–60 minutes of homework in fifth grade.
+The amount of work varies by grade level and by project, but the general rule of thumb is 10 minutes of homework in first grade, increasing by 10 minutes with each grade level (with no more than 50 to 60 minutes of homework in fifth grade).

 Does my student need previous Spanish experience to be successful in the Spanish program?

-Our Spanish program is rooted in storytelling as a community, learning together with the use of visual aids, songs, games, and more.
-Because of all of those supports, students hear and see Spanish that is comprehensible - easy to understand but not necessary to translate.
-Students new to learning Spanish should expect to watch and listen closely, and pretty soon, they will feel ready to start responding and creating Spanish on their own!
+No. Rowland Hall's Spanish program is rooted in storytelling as a community and learning together with the use of visual aids, songs, games, and more.
+Because of all of those supports, students hear and see Spanish that is comprehensible—easy to understand but not necessary to translate.
+Students new to learning Spanish should expect to watch and listen closely, and pretty soon they will feel ready to start responding and creating Spanish on their own.

 How much recess do students get in a typical day?

-Rowland Hall believes recess is a valuable time for students to clear their minds and get their wiggles out!
-Morning recess happens with snack time and then a second recess period happens at lunchtime.
+Rowland Hall believes recess is a valuable time for students to play productively, clear their minds, and get their wiggles out.
+Lower School students enjoy two to three recesses each day.

 What extracurricular activities are available to students?